MinhHieuDL/InterviewPrepare/note/C++/lambdaExpressions.md

         for_each(begin(v), end(v), Modulo_pint{os,m});
     }
     ```
-  - If a lambda potentially captures every local variable by referencr (using the capture list **[&]**), the closure may be optimized to simply contain a pointer to the enclosing stack frame
+  - If a lambda potentially captures every local variable by reference (using the capture list **[&]**), the closure may be optimized to simply contain a pointer to the enclosing stack frame
 - Alternatives to Lambdas:
   - Many lambdas are small and used only once.
 For such uses, the realistic equivalent involes a local class defined immediately before its (only) use.
 For example:
     ```cpp